shichao-an/notes/docs/bd/ch1.md

 * MongoDB is a product of [MongoDB Inc.](https://en.wikipedia.org/wiki/MongoDB_Inc.) (formerly 10gen)
 * [RabbitMQ](https://en.wikipedia.org/wiki/RabbitMQ) is a product of [SpringSource](https://en.wikipedia.org/wiki/SpringSource), a division of VMWare.

+### Example application: SuperWebAnalytics.com

+This book discusses building an example Big Data application.
+The data management layer is built for a Google Analytics–like service.
+The service will be able to track billions of pageviews per day.

+The service will support a variety of different metrics.
+Each metric will be supported in real time.
+The metrics range from simple counting metrics to complex analyses of how visitors are navigating a website.

+The following metrics are to be supported:

+* **Pageview counts by URL sliced by time.**
+    * "What are the pageviews for each day over the past year?"
+    * "How many pageviews have there been in the past 12 hours?"
+* **Unique visitors by URL sliced by time.**
+    * How many unique people visited this domain in 2010?"
+    * "How many unique people visited this domain each hour for the past three days?"
+* **Bounce-rate analysis.**
+    * "What percentage of people visit the page without visiting any other pages on this website?"

+The layers that store, process, and serve queries to the application will be build out.

+### Summary

+[p23]

+The problems of scaling a relational system with traditional techniques (e.g. sharding) can be beyond scaling itself as the system becomes more complex to manage, extend, and even understand.
+The upcoming chapters focus as much on robustness as on scalability, and shows that when building things the right way, both robustness and scalability are achievable in the same system.

+The benefits of data systems built using the Lambda Architecture is not only scaling:

+* More data and more value out of it can be collected.
+Increasing the amount and types of data you store will lead to more opportunities to mine your data, produce analytics, and build new applications.
+* How robust your applications will be.
+There are many reasons for this, for example:
+    * You’ll have the ability to run computations on your whole dataset to do migrations or fix things that go wrong.
+    * You’ll never have to deal with situations where there are multiple versions of a schema active at the same time.
+    * When you change your schema, you’ll have the capability to update all data to the new schema.
+    * If an incorrect algorithm is accidentally deployed to production and corrupts the data you’re serving, you can easily fix things by recomputing the corrupted values.
+* Performance will be more predictable.
+Although the Lambda Architecture as a whole is generic and flexible, the individual components comprising the system are specialized.
+There is very little "magic" happening behind the scenes, as compared to something like a [SQL query planner](https://en.wikipedia.org/wiki/Query_plan).

+The next chapter discusses how to build the Lambda Architecture.
+You’ll start at the very core of the stack with how you model and schematize the master copy of your dataset.

 ### Doubts and Solutions

 #### Verbatim